jaehyeonpy/py-mysql-elasticsearch-replication/README.md

 <img src='pymyelarepl-desc.png'></img>

-This project replicates Mysql to Elasticsearch, which is being developed but able to migrate data between the two databases in a simple way.
+This project replicates Mysql to Elasticsearch, reading binlog events and converting them to python objects to jsons.

 Note that the project does not supoort HTTPS when migrating.